uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 is no instance transform, the similarity scale is 1.

-The callback function will potentially be called for primitives outside the query domain for two resons: First, the callback is invoked for all primitives inside a BVH leaf node since no geometry data of primitives is determined internally and therefore individual primitives are not culled (only their (aggregated) bounding boxes).
+The callback function will potentially be called for primitives outside the query domain for two reasons: First, the callback is invoked for all primitives inside a BVH leaf node since no geometry data of primitives is determined internally and therefore individual primitives are not culled (only their (aggregated) bounding boxes).
 Second, in case non